armin5872/OptiQra/README.md

 1. **Paste a URL** — any website, any size
 2. **OptiQra crawls it** — follows internal links, scans every page
 3. **See results in seconds** — visual tree of all crawled pages, scores by category, detailed issue list
-4. **Get AI fixes** — (optional) paste an API key and OptiQra generates suggested fixes for each issue using your choice of provider: OpenAI, Anthropic, Claude, Groq, Mistral, DeepSeek, or xAI
+4. **Get AI fixes** — (optional) paste an API key and OptiQra generates suggested fixes for each issue using your choice of provider: OpenAI, Anthropic, Google, Groq, OpenRouter, Mistral, DeepSeek, or xAI

 Everything runs in your browser.
 No server sees your data.
 No account needed.